rtCamp/frappe-ui-react/CONTRIBUTING.md

 ## Sending a pull request

-MUI Core projects are community-driven, so pull requests are always welcome, but before working on a large change, it's best to open an issue first to discuss it with the maintainers.
+Frappe UI React is a community-driven project, so pull requests are always welcome, but before working on a large change, it's best to open an issue first to discuss it with the maintainers.

 When in doubt, keep your pull requests small.
 For the best chances of being accepted, don't bundle more than one feature or bug fix per PR.